 There are challenges applying this to rail fan videos and even larger challenges taking it further to model railroading.
 Even so, I think it could be done.
 On the rail fan side, one of the best productions I’ve come across is Tolga’s East Rail at night which you can watch HERE.
 (If the aspect ratio is off on your screen you can use this online aspect ratio correction tool) It’s a highly unique production from the standpoint of the mood it conveys via the turbo whine, the lighting, the windshield wipers and light rain.

 In closely studying high-quality movie trailers I’m struck by how much of the overall effect is carried by sound and lighting.
+It seems to be the theme with high-quality video production in general these days.
 That reality poses enormous challenges to producing a compelling model railroad trailer.
 Ambient model railroad sound won’t work so a way would have to be found to directly channel digital audio from the decoder to the video audio track.
 I think this could be done.
 There are also professionally produced audio tracks that can be picked up online and dubbed in.
 Next up would be the lighting.
 It’s a given that ordinary room lighting, especially fluorescents, won’t work.
 It remains to be seen how much improvement can be had moving to photo floods.
 Other challenges include dealing with backdrops and obtaining and learning high-quality video editing software.

 I’m curious what I can come up with.
 Stay tuned.